A relative homology criterion of smoothness: Preliminaries

 \subsection{Relative (co)homology}

 In order to describe relative homological algebra (cf. \cite{Hoc}), we first recall the notion of relatively projective modules.
-Given a homomorphism between associative rings $B \to A$, an $A$-module $M$ is called \textit{relatively $B$-projective}, or $(A,B)$-\textit{projective}, if it satisfies one, and therefore all, of the following equivalent conditions: \begin{itemize} \item[\textit{(i)}] the multiplication map $\mu_M : A \otimes_B M \to M$ is a split epimorphism of $A$-modules; \item[\textit{(ii)}] $M$ is isomorphic to a direct summand of the induced module $A\otimes_B V$, for $V$ some $B$-module; \item[\textit{(iii)}] if ever an $A$-module homomorphism onto $M$ splits as a $B$-module homomorphism, then it splits as an $A$-module homomorphism. \end{itemize}
+Given a homomorphism between rings $B \to A$, an $A$-module $M$ is called \textit{relatively $B$-projective}, or $(A,B)$-\textit{projective}, if it satisfies one, and therefore all, of the following equivalent conditions: \begin{itemize} \item[(1)] the multiplication map $\mu_M : A \otimes_B M \to M$ is a split epimorphism of $A$-modules, where $A\otimes_B M$ carries the natural left $A$-module structure; \item[(2)] $M$ is isomorphic, as an $A$-module, to a direct summand of the induced module $A\otimes_B V$, for $V$ some $B$-module; \item[(3)] if ever an $A$-module homomorphism onto $M$ splits as a $B$-module homomorphism, then it splits as an $A$-module homomorphism. \end{itemize}

 An exact sequence of $A$-module homomorphisms: